-Source: Metals Focus, Silver Institute.
-Data as of 12/31/2023.
-The Silver Institute: World Silver Survey 2024.
-Included for illustrative purposes only.
+Source: GFMS Refinitiv, Metals Focus, Silver Institute, UBS.
+Data as of 12/31/2024.

 An Industrial Metal

 Silver is second only to oil as the most widely used commodity and has more than 10,000 uses due to its unique characteristics, including: